 However, if you are anything like us you will likely have found that the literature online surrounding the topic is unsurprisingly vague.
 There’s plenty of talk about approved software, but how this approved software works or what using this software entails is apparently ignored.

 This was quite frustrating for us as we set our sights upon offering our users an easy way to become MTD compliant.
-We have however, navigated through the swathes of (largely not very useful) information and happily begun the process of making Landlord Studio into an approved software.
+We have however, navigated through the swathes of (largely not very useful) information and are considering a number of solutions for our users.

 What we thought might be helpful for you all is a quick no nonsense rundown of what this whole Digital Tax things means: